ekwan/PyPlate/API.md

 Four simple HTE classes will be exposed to the user: `Substance`, `Container`, `Plate`, and `Recipe`.  *All classes are immutable.*  (An immutable object is one whose fields cannot be changed once it has been constructed.)

-*Once recipe.bake() has been called, it should be immutable.*

 ---

 ### Substance

+#### Definition:
-#### Definition: an abstract chemical or biological entity (e.g., reagent, enzyme, solvent, etc.).
+- An abstract chemical or biological entity (e.g., reagent, enzyme, solvent, etc.).
 Immutable.
 Solids and enzymes are assumed to require zero volume.

-#### Constructors/Factory Methods:
+#### Constructors/Factory Methods

 - Substance.solid(name, molecular_weight, molecule)
 - Substance.liquid(name, molecular_weight, density, molecule)